VimeansethThorng/fastapi-react-typescript-chatbot/backend.md

-# FastAPI Backend Documentation
+# 🚀 FastAPI Backend Documentation

 ## Overview

-This is a FastAPI-based backend for a chatbot application that uses SQLite for data persistence and OpenAI's GPT-3.5-turbo for chat responses.
-The backend provides a RESTful API for managing conversations and processing chat messages.
+This is a FastAPI-based backend for a chatbot application that uses SQLite for data persistence and OpenAI's GPT API for chat responses.
+The backend provides a RESTful API for managing conversations and processing chat messages with modern Python dependency management using Poetry.

-## Architecture
+## 🏗️ Architecture

 ```mermaid
 graph TB